iWotar/ShikimoriExt/README.md

 # ShikimoriExt
+Adds functions to the popup menu:
-In this version, the extension let's you search for the selected text in Shikimori.
+1. Finding the selected text in Shikimori.
+2. Go directly to the first option from the search.